By Joe Ballent

 What’s a typical day like on the river?
 Is there a tight schedule?
 These and other questions may be common for you as you approach your first whitewater rafting trip.
 Rest assured, your experienced rafting guides from Holiday River Expeditions have a strong sense of appropriate cadence to ensure a trip that is enjoyable as it is unique.
 Each adventure takes on its own attitude, but it is nice to be able to count on certain elements of your day.

-River Time.
 After striking camp, watch Holiday’s ruthlessly efficient guides fly into a packing frenzy.
-When the cam straps and dust have settled, your float vessel is doubtlessly ‘RTF’ (rigged to flip, if on a rapid day) with an impressive array of dry bags and sleeping pads (ask your guide about the ‘Cleopatra Seat.’)
+When the cam straps and dust have settled, your float vessel is without a doubt ‘RTF’ (rigged to flip, if on a rapid day) with an impressive array of dry bags and sleeping pads (ask your guide about the ‘Cleopatra Seat.’)
 Once everything and everyone is ready to go, there may be a whitewater safety talk followed by river miles through scenic sandstone cliffs.

-Lunch.
-More gourmet meals laid out for your selection and convenience.
+More gourmet meals are laid out for your selection and convenience.
 Guests and guides alike have been known to get into stone-skipping competitions around this time.

 Wake up the next morning and do it all over again, and as always, Go With The Flow!